dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 >NOTE:

-* In observability module upgrade, only `n-1` to `n` upgrade is supported, e.g. if the current observability version is `v1.7.x`, it can be upgrade to `1.8.x`.
+* In observability module upgrade, only `n-1` to `n` upgrade is supported, e.g. if the current observability version is `v1.7.x`, it can be upgraded to `1.8.x`.
 * Upgrade to csm-operator and csi-driver first which support the corresponding observability module version.

 ## Custom Resource Definitions